janvda/balena-google-assistant/README.md

 ```
 credentials saved: /path/to/.config/google-oauthlib-tool/credentials.json
 ```
 4. copy the complete contents of this credentials.json (you can do that by opening the file with the  `nano`  text editorcommand).
-5. create a new service variable GOOGLE_ASSISTANT_CREDENTIALS
+5. create a new service variable GOOGLE_ASSISTANT_CREDENTIALS:

 | Service            | Name  |  Description                                    |
 |------------------------- | -------------- |-------------------------------------------------|
 | **GOOGLE_ASSISTANT**  |    **GOOGLE_ASSISTANT_CREDENTIALS**       |  The complete credentials (= json string) retrieved in previous step |
-6. previous step will restart the *GOOGLE_ASSISTANT* container and if everything goes fine you should see something like below indicating that your google assistent is up and running.
+6. previous step will automatically restart the *GOOGLE_ASSISTANT* container and if everything goes fine you should see something like below indicating that your google assistent is up and running.
 ```
 17.06.19 00:25:25 (+0200) Starting service 'main sha256:47e2a96dfd306851d3c4934cdf05eae46ab5d21b89c14303b44d37d5fd1c99a1'
 17.06.19 00:25:26 (+0200)  main  Creating the /root/.config/google-oauthlib-tool/credentials.json using device service variable GOOGLE_ASSISTANT_CREDENTIALS ...